 The University of Rochester ID card is provided at no charge to all students enrolled at the SON, including all matriculated and non-matriculated students.
-All new students will be photographed for an Identification card and must bring a government/state ID or Passport in order to receive their student ID card.
-It is both necessary and useful for checking out books from the library, cashing checks, positive identification, and admission to various campus buildings and events.
-Your University ID card must be worn at all times throughout the Medical Center and University while working as a nursing student and must be visible and worn with the photo side facing out.
+All new students will be photographed for an Identification card and must bring a government/state ID or Passport to receive their student ID card.
+It is both necessary and useful for checking out books from the library, cashing checks, identification, and admission to various campus buildings and events.
+Your University ID card must be always worn throughout the Medical Center and University while working as a nursing student and must be visible and worn with the photo side facing out.
 The ID card is not appropriate to wear while visiting a patient for personal reasons at Strong Memorial Hospital.

 For UR employees, a student ID will NOT be issued since the individual already has a UR employee ID.
-In order to receive student privileges that differ from employee benefits, the student may request a letter from the SON registrar.
+To receive student privileges that differ from employee benefits, the student may request a letter from the SON Registrar.